-With left-over whole wheat spaghetti noodles from the No Oil Pesto Pasta, I decided to make this Asian Noodle Salad.
-It’s chock full of plant-based veggies.
+With leftover whole wheat spaghetti noodles from the night, I made the No Oil Pesto Pasta recipe, and I decided to make this Asian Noodle Salad.
+It’s chock-full of plant-based veggies.

-Substitute rice noodles for wheat if you want to stay gluten-free, but either way, this recipe is a flavor burst in your mouth!
+You can substitute rice noodles for wheat if you want to stay gluten-free, but I think you’ll love this recipe either way.

-Soba noodles would be fun in this recipe.
-You can find so many variations like green tea, buckwheat, and even black rice.
+Soba noodles would also be fun in this recipe.
+There are many variations, such as green tea soba noodles, buckwheat noodles, and even black rice.

 This recipe uses an Asian cooking staple known as chili garlic sauce.
-You can buy it almost anywhere but did you know you can make it yourself, too.
+You can buy it almost anywhere, but did you know you can also make it yourself?
 By making homemade sauce, you can control the heat and oil.

 This would make a great homemade gift to give a party hostess or for the holidays.